seanzhangkx8/ConvoKit/README.md

-# Cornell Conversational Analysis Toolkit (version 2.0)
+# Cornell Conversational Analysis Toolkit
 This toolkit contains tools to extract conversational features and analyze social phenomena in conversations.
 Several large [conversational datasets](https://github.com/CornellNLP/Cornell-Conversational-Analysis-Toolkit#datasets) are included together with scripts exemplifying the use of the toolkit on these datasets.

 The toolkit currently implements features for: